 The type of diabetes that you have and your A1c levels will help determine your diabetes treatment plan.
 Most diabetes treatment plans will include frequent blood sugar monitoring, insulin, and oral medications.

 Routine blood sugar monitoring using a blood glucose monitor is the only way to ensure your average glucose level stays in your target range on a daily basis.
 Typically, you will monitor your blood sugar more times throughout the day if you’re taking insulin.
 Your healthcare provider will also likely recommend regular A1c testing as part of your monitoring plan.
-(Learn more about the Everlywell HbA1c testing option for only $24.99/month.)
+(Learn more about the Everlywell HbA1c testing option.)

 Insulin is critical for people with type 1 diabetes because the body can’t make its own.
 Additionally, many people with type 2 diabetes or gestational diabetes need insulin therapy.
 Insulin is typically taken as an injection using a fine needle and syringe or insulin pen.
 In some cases, an insulin pump is also an option.